 There are some other interesting features offered by both Google Meet and Zoom that might entice you to check them out.
 Luckily, because they're both competing for your attention, more features are sure to be added – so make sure you check in to see the progress.

 Google Meet, for example, offers a great live captioning feature that is truly impressive.
 Clearly the product of Google software, this live captioning is great for hearing impaired users, as well as those that simply would rather read a meeting than listen to it.
-Google Meet is one of the few platforms offering this tool, so if it's important to you, you know what to do.
+Zoom also offers this feature, as do some other options, but having the Google software to back it up makes Google Meet’s live captioning one of the best available.

 Best for Business Features: Google Meet